florismeester/gape-docker/README.md

 New container detected /root/dockerdata/aufs/mnt/58ed8175b58ecc7577744293788c7bf6a5813b6ce486920e4357405959925e73
 </pre>

- Remember when an underlying watch has been removed, a restart of Gape is needed.
  If you found any bugs or are using it to full hapiness drop me an <a href="mailto:floris.meester@gmail.com?Subject=GAPE" >email.</a>

  Based on the excellent library from https://github.com/rjeczalik/notify